Engineering-Research-and-Development/true-connector/README.md

 * [Execution Core Container (ECC)](https://github.com/Engineering-Research-and-Development/market4.0-execution_core_container_business_logic), open-source project designed by ENG.
 It is in charge of the data exchange through the IDS ecosystem representing data using the IDS Information Model and interacting with an external Identity Provider.
 It is also able to communicate with an IDS Broker for registering and querying information.
 * [Back-End (BE) Data Application](https://github.com/Engineering-Research-and-Development/market4.0-data_app_test_BE), open-source project designed by ENG.
 It represents a trivial data application for generating and consuming data on top of the ECC component.
-* [Usage-Control (UC) Data Application](https://github.com/Engineering-Research-and-Development/market4.0-uc_data_app), a customized version of the Fraunhofer IESE base application for integrating the MyData Framework (a Usage Control Framework designed and implemented by Fraunhofer IESE) in a connector.
+* [Usage-Control (UC) Data Application](https://github.com/Engineering-Research-and-Development/true-connector-uc_data_app_platoon), a customized version of the Platoon base application for integrating Usage Control functionality.
+This version of Usage control application requires persistence layer, and it this setup, it is PostgreSQL database.

 ![TRUE Connector Architecture](doc/TRUE_Connector_Architecture.png?raw=true "TRUE Connector Architecture")